 - News & Events

 The scalable architecture of XNAT and its ability to support imaging research protocols in ways that simple PACS databases cannot have led institutions to use our platform in a number of different ways.
-Here are three prime examples:
+Here are four prime examples: